 The US Coast Guard has authority over the boat operations of commercial vessels.

 Slow down far enough in advance of sensitive areas to give yourself time to drop to displacement speed.
 This will lessen your wake's impact.
 Wake boat operators should pick up surfers/wakeboarders by powering down and coming off-plane before entering a turn vs. a power turn.
 The time it takes to complete each type of turn is almost the same.
 But the power turn creates roller wakes that can stack with other waves.
-This situation can cause negative impacts on others.
+This situation can have negative impacts on others.
 A slow turn helps evenly disperse wakes.

 Limiting Your Wake